Miami Wrongful Death Attorneys

 How Long Do I Have to File a Wrongful Death Claim?

-If you have suffered the loss of a loved one, we encourage you to seek counsel from a Miami wrongful death attorney at Grossman Roth Yaffa Cohen as soon as possible in order to ensure that important deadlines are not missed and that your rights are protected.
+If you have suffered the loss of a loved one, we encourage you to seek counsel from a wrongful death attorney at Grossman Roth Yaffa Cohen as soon as possible to ensure that important deadlines are not missed and that your rights are protected.

 Do I Need a Lawyer for My Wrongful Death Case?